harmony-labs/contree-cli/README.md

 - `-i, --include <FILES>`: Comma-separated list of files to include (e.g., `file1.rs,file2.rs`).
 - `-D, --include-deps`: Include dependency files referenced in errors (Rust projects only).
 - `-o, --output <FILE>`: Write output to a file instead of stdout.
+- `-e, --exclude <FILES>`: Comma-separated list of specific files to exclude (e.g., `src/config.rs,tests/data.txt`).
+Paths should be relative to the scanned directory.

 ### Examples
 1. Scan the current directory and filter files containing "transaction":